Taxi Car

 Taxi Car is a 1972 Indian Malayalam- language detective film, directed and produced by P. Venu.
 The film stars Prem Nazir, Sadhana, Vijayasree and Vincent in the lead roles.
 The film had musical score by R. K. Shekhar.

-This film is a sequel to the 1971 film C.I.D.
+This film is a sequel to the Venu's 1971 film C.I.D.
 Nazir.

 Premise

-With the menace of a counterfeiting racket operating in Kerala on the rise, CID Nazir is tasked to bring the perpetrators to justice.
+A counterfeiting racket operating in Kerala is the rise.
+CID Nazir is tasked with bringing the perpetrators to justice.